Industry Supervision of Capstone Projects

 When student project teams are based on the university premises, the academic supervisor shall assume the responsibility for all EHS matters.
 When students are completing work as part of the project on the premises of the industry partner, it is expected that there will be a nominated supervisor who will be responsible for EHS matters.

-Descriptions of projects undertaken in past years can be viewed on the Endeavour website.
+Descriptions of current projects can be viewed on the Endeavour website.

 Submit a Project Proposal